nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 The issues in this section are related to the :ref:`ug_matter` protocol.

+.. rst-class:: v2-5-1 v2-5-0

+KRKNWK-18315: SPAKE2+ Verifier is not regenerated when using non-default passcode When building factory data with a non-default passcode, the SPAKE2+ Verifier is not generated based on the selected passcode value, but uses the default passcode value (``20202021``).

+  **Workaround:** Enable the :kconfig:option:`CONFIG_CHIP_FACTORY_DATA_GENERATE_SPAKE2_VERIFIER` Kconfig option to generate the SPAKE2+ Verfier based on the provided passcode.

 .. rst-class:: v2-5-1 v2-5-0 v2-4-2 v2-4-1 v2-4-0

 KRKNWK-18256: The Matter over Thread device may crash during the processing of the DNS resolve response